NHS dentistry

-Dentistry provided by the National Health Service in the United Kingdom is supposed to ensure that dental treatment is available to the whole population.
+In the United Kingdom, dentistry that is provided by the four National Health Services of the country, is supposed to ensure that dental treatment is available to the whole population.
 Most dentistry is provided by private practitioners, most of whom also provide, on a commercial basis, services which the NHS does not provide, largely cosmetic.
 Most adult patients have to pay some NHS charges, although these are often significantly cheaper than the cost of private dentistry.
 The majority of people choose NHS dental care rather than private care: as of 2005, the national average proportion of people forced to use private care was 23%.
 NHS dentistry is not always available and is not managed in the way that other NHS services are managed.

 Scope of the service

 According to NHS Choices "All the treatment that your dentist believes is necessary to achieve and maintain good oral health is available on the NHS.
 This means that the NHS provides any treatment you need to keep your mouth, teeth and gums healthy and free of pain".
 This includes if clinically necessary: dentures, crowns and bridges, orthodontics (under the age of 16/18), root canal treatment, scaling and polishing, white fillings, Emergency Dental Treatments, Children Treatments.

 Many dentists who provide NHS services also offer additional services, such as hygienists, for payment.
 A dentist is not allowed to refuse to provide necessary treatment under the NHS and then offer to perform the same treatment privately.